GillesC/MCP23017-RPI-Lib/README.md

 Original source code: https://bitbucket.org/dewoodruff/mcp23017-python-3-library-with-interrupts.

+---

+**New in this repo**

+Resolve bug where multiple pins on the same bank cause an interrupt.
+The original code assumed that only one pin is high of the INTCAP register.
+More details of the chip can be found here: http://ww1.microchip.com/downloads/en/DeviceDoc/20001952C.pdf.

+---

 This library implements a python 3 library for the MCP23017 port expander chip.
 It is intended to be used on a Raspberry Pi in conjunction with the built in GPIO pins.